HewlettPackard/swarm-learning/docs/Troubleshooting.md

 ``swarm-learning-install-dir/swarm-learning/bin/run-apls``

 Access APLS management console.
-If the browser response is, "this site can’t be reached" / "refused to connect".
 If the browser cannot connect, verify the network proxy settings, firewall policies, etc. that are in effect.
 If required, work with your network administrator to resolve them.

 ##### 2. Setting up Swarm License